department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/secure-messaging/secure-messaging-mobile-kpis.md

 * Later- future orientated

 ## Now
-Our main question to answer during this time is 1) do Veterans use Secure Messaging on the app? and 2) Do they enjoy it?
+Our main question to answer during this time is 1) do Veterans use Secure Messaging on the app? and 2) do they enjoy it?

 ### OBJECTIVE 1: Reduce the burden on Veterans to be persistent in following up on questions
 * Key Result: Reduce the time between communications
   * KPI: Time between a provider sending a message -> the user opening the message (pending technical feasibility)

 ### OBJECTIVE 2: Veterans can easily complete transactions within Secure Messaging on the app
-* Key Result:
+* Key Result: Rate of task completion is on par with or higher than MHV web or mobile web counterpart
+   * KPI: Percentage of mobile app users who have opened their inbox
+   * KPI: Number of secure messages sent by app user
+   * KPI: Number of users sending messages in both the app and the web (pending technical feasibility)

 ### OBJECTIVE 3: Determine Veteran satisfaction with the secure messaging experience on the mobile app
-* Key Result: App store reviews contain positive comments about secure messaging
+* Key Result: Veterans express positive comments about secure messaging
+    * KPI: Positive app store reviews, additional insights from future user research
+    * Future KPI: Medallia feedback

 ### Additional product health metrics:
 * How often are users leveraging SM features?